Amandlatj/amandlaTJ.github.io/index.md

 # Amandla Thomas-Johnson

-Writer.
-Researcher.
-Essays and Journalism on politics, culture, power.
+Amandla Thomas-Johnson is a journalist and PhD candidate at Cornell University working on empire, race, global Blackness, and Islam.
+He has reported across West Africa, Europe, the Caribbean, and South America, with work appearing in The Guardian, Al Jazeera, Middle East Eye, The Daily Telegraph, Vice, and BBC Radio 4.

+His academic writing has appeared in Small Axe and Interviewing the Caribbean.
+He is the author of Becoming Kwame Ture (Chimurenga, 2020), a study of the African years of the activist formerly known as Stokely Carmichael.

 ## Selected Reporting, Essays, and Investigations

-- A first-person [essay](https://www.theguardian.com/commentisfree/2025/oct/05/palestinian-foreigners-protests-campus-ai-ice-trump-us-migrant) on being targeted by immigration enforcement as a foreign, Black, pro-Palestinian activist, reflecting on surveillance, repression, and forced departure in the United States for the Guardian.
+- A [column](https://www.theguardian.com/commentisfree/2025/oct/05/palestinian-foreigners-protests-campus-ai-ice-trump-us-migrant) on being targeted by immigration enforcement as a foreign, Black, pro-Palestinian activist for the Guardian.

-- A reported literary [essay](https://smallaxe.net/sxsalon/discussions/union-island-after-beryl) on disaster, aftermath, and everyday life following Hurricane Beryl on Union Island, Saint Vincent and the Grenadines for Small Axe (SX Salon).
+- An [essay](https://smallaxe.net/sxsalon/discussions/union-island-after-beryl) on the aftermath of Hurricane Beryl on Union Island, my ancestral island in Saint Vincent and the Grenadines for Small Axe (SX Salon).

 - An [essay](https://www.theguardian.com/commentisfree/2022/jan/10/black-british-ivy-league-university-london-accent) on race, accent, belonging, and shifting meanings of Black British identity within elite academia, grounded in experience at an Ivy League university in the United States and United Kingdom for the Guardian.